Why Do Babies Cry in Their Sleep?

 Look for sleepytime signs.
 The goal is to get your baby down for sleep before they get overtired.
 To do that, look out for signs Baby is sleepy, like yawning, staring, blinking, and/or eye-rubbing.
 As soon as your little one shows that they're sleepy, it’s immediately time for bed!
 (Write down when those telltale sleepy signs first emerged…and then put your baby down about 5 minutes earlier for their next sleep.)

 What To Do When Baby Cries in SNOO

 Yes, babies cry in their sleep when in SNOO, too!
 The difference?
 SNOO is designed to automatically respond to your baby’s cries with a steady progression of white noise and soothing rocking to gently settle them back into dreamland.
 In fact, SNOO often calms fussing within 60 seconds!
-But if your baby’s crying continues for 2 to 3 minutes, SNOO automatically shuts off and sends an alert via the SNOO app that your little one needs your attention.
+But if your baby’s crying continues for 2 to 3 minutes, SNOO automatically shuts off and sends an alert via the Happiest Baby App that your little one needs your attention.
 Of course, you don’t need to wait for SNOO to level up or “time out” before you go to your baby, but it is recommended that you wait until SNOO increases to level 2 (green) or 3 (yellow) before intervening.
 With that, it does take some time to adjust to sleeping in SNOO.
 Here’s what to expect: